B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Balancing}

-Training a HAR model on an imbalanced dataset can introduce unique challenges during the model training process, returning an influenced recognition model.
-There are two categories of techniques that manage this issue at the state-of-art: i) oversampling the less populated classes to the same number of observations of the most populated class, and ii) undersampling the most populated classes to the same number of observations of the less populated class~\cite{imbalance}.
+Training a HAR model on an imbalanced dataset can introduce unique challenges during the model training process, returning an influenced recognition model, especially when the contained data are not linearly separable.
+However, there are two categories of techniques that manage this issue at the state-of-art: i) oversampling the less populated classes to the same number of observations of the most populated class, and ii) undersampling the most populated classes to the same number of observations of the less populated class~\cite{imbalance}.
 B-HAR provides different techniques to handle such issues:

-\begin{itemize} \item \textit{Undersampling random}: It randomly eliminates a sub-set of observations of the must populated classes such that all classes have the same population (equal to the initial less populated class).
+\begin{itemize} \item \textit{Undersampling random}: It randomly eliminates a subset of observations of the must populated classes such that all classes have the same population (equal to the initial less populated class).
 The main limitation is that the removed observations can be more informative than the kept ones.

 \item \textit{Undersampling near miss}: Given two observations, which are part of two different classes and are very similar to each other, it eliminates the observation belonging to the most populated class.